skellat/skellat.github.io/README.md

 This is the Jekyll tooling for the video "podcast" site.
 You're peeking behind the curtain.
 This is normally modified using VS Code (both the downloaded version and github.dev) though we hope to create shell scripting as soon as possible.
 Increasingly we're using [BBEdit](https://www.barebones.com/products/bbedit/) too.
 Consult <https://erielookingproductions.info> for further details about us.

-We continue to work on getting locally-produced programming up and running through the WGA strike and the potentially upcoming SAG-AFTRA strike decrease the likelihood we'll see that happen in 2023.
-Right now this effort runs rather quite inconsistently in parallel with [69 Admins](https://69admins.com).
-Right now the world is craving *sports* programming to exclusion of pretty much everything else so this is slowly but surely becoming an anachronism.
+The continuing WGA strike and the upcoming SAG-AFTRA strike effectively ensure we will **not** be seeing the launch of locally-produced original programming in 2023.
+This is what is called "bad luck".
+Thankfully [69 Admins](https://69admins.com) doesn't contravene the WGA strike's bounds and wouldn't be impacted by the SAG-AFTRA strike so that will be what we end up mainly producing going forward.

 Requests and suggestions as to programming should be made via [issues on GitHub](https://github.com/skellat/skellat.github.io/issues).
 Follow the template posted there.
 Failure to follow the template there may result in summary closure of an issue.
 We're working hard to get things working right.
 Not everything work correctly, though.